ziwang1121/PADE/README.md

 # PADE
 Code of paper "Parallel Augmentation and Dual Enhancement for Occluded Person Re-identification"

-A simple but effective method for both Occluded Person Re-identification and Normal Person Re-identification (with few occlusions).
+A simple but effective method for both Occluded Person Re-identification and Normal Person Re-identification (with few occlusions)

 Paper link: Parallel Augmentation and Dual Enhancement for Occluded Person Re-identification.
 [PDF](https://arxiv.org/pdf/2210.05438.pdf)

-The codes are based on the **TransReID (ICCV 2021)**, the basic preparation and environment installation please refer to [TransReID](https://github.com/damo-cv/TransReID).
+The codes are based on the **TransReID (ICCV 2021)**, the basic preparation and environment installation, please refer to [TransReID](https://github.com/damo-cv/TransReID).

 ## Structure of PADE